telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 ---
 title: Value cannot be null.
-Parameter name instance. when trying to open the Report Designer in Visual Studio 2017
+Parameter name instance. when trying to open the Report Designer in Visual Studio 2017 or newer
-description: VS Report Designer cannot be opened in VS 2017
+description: "Learn how to fix the error 'Value cannot be null.
+Parameter name instance.' in Visual Studio 2017 or newer when trying to open the VS Report Designer."
 type: troubleshooting
-page_title: Exception while opening report is VS 2017 Report Designer
+page_title: Cannot open report in Visual Studio Report Designer
 slug: error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer
 position:
 tags: